aspose-cells/Aspose.Cells-API-References/english/go-cpp/CellWatchCollection/Add_Int_Int/_index.md

 ## Add_Int_Int function

-Adds CellWatch with row and column.
+Adds Aspose.Cells.CellWatch with a row and a column.

 ```go